 - if no symptoms/signs continue the outpatient consultation as normal, with the patient wearing a surgical mask

-- remind the patient that they should self-isolate themselves at home for 14 days after they departed China, or their last contact with a person with confirmed COVID-19 while infectious.
+- remind the patient that they should self-isolate themselves at home for 14 days after they returned or have had contact with a person with confirmed COVID-19 while infectious.

 - For patients who meet the above criteria and who report symptoms manage the patient in conjunction with the emergency department as per the clinician guidance.